-18 In June 2019 IAR won the 'environment and conservation' category of The Charity Awards, the longest running and most prestigious awards program for charities in the UK.
+In June 2019 IAR won the 'environment and conservation' category of The Charity Awards, the longest running and most prestigious awards scheme in the charity sector.
 This was in recognition of our reforestation project in Indonesia, which works to protect Critically Endangered orangutans and their rainforest habitat.

 IAR's reforestation project has planted more than 12,500 tree saplings so far, thanks to the support of the local community.
 In addition to planting and protecting precious rainforest, education is at the heart of everything we do.
 We strongly believe that education is vital if we are to have any hope for the survival of the species.
-We have developed a number of educational programs such as our 'conservation camp' which encourages local teenagers to become active stewards in the protection of Borneo's wildlife and natural environment.
+We have developed a number of educational programmes such as our 'conservation camp' which encourages local teenagers to become active stewards in the protection of Borneo's wildlife and natural environment.

 This achievement owes much to our wonderful supporters.
 Without you, none of our work would be possible.
 Thank you!